Guitx-l/Alchemist_Coders/featurelog.md

 ## TODO:
 - coordination between the goalkeeper and the shooter // that is NOT my primary feature rn

 ## WORK IN PROGRESS:
 - lots of little thingies to adjust & sync
-- better documentation
+- shooter rework / that weird bug (no timed circle entry)
-- shooter rework / that wierd aah bug (no timed circle entry)
+- court clogging fix

 ## NOT FULLY RESOLVED/IMPLEMENTED/COMPLETELY TESTED:
 - better aim system (anticipation & reaction)